 Fleet of Foot glanced at Trunk of Tree, then added, “The Veritas have a leader named ‘Gentle Talons.’
 They had a prophesy for someone such as Cat Eyes to return and bring a great truth.
 And, as it turns out, she did — exactly that!
 You see, our cousins over the Mountains had excavated a huge underground pantry.
 But instead of food for the body in the pantry, this giant pantry — which, it turns out, is called a ‘library’, contains thousands of what they call ‘books.’
 They had no idea what those things were!
 They knew they were filled with marks.
 But no-one knew what those marks meant.
 Then, Cat Eyes appeared, and — because of what she and Tu-Swift had discovered, they could begin to decode every one of these books!
 The books are filled with important knowledge!
 It was so lucky that Cat Eyes came here — and that she and Tu-Swift were friends!
 Now, we can all find out so much more about the world.
 She needs to stay there for now because she is by far the fastest and best decoder they have.
 And, oh, by the way, Tu-Swift, I have two books for you on training birds.
 She also wrote a small book just for you personally, but — but — well, I eventually need to see you about it in person.”

 It proved frustrating, not only for Trunk of Tree, but for everyone not to be able to clasp hands, hug, and have these information exchanges and congratulations be much more intimate and extended.
-But, even the sweetest nuts have a hard shell.
+Yet, it is the sweetest nuts that have the hardest shells.
 All of the Veritas knew that.
 It there were not a hard shell, that might seem more convenient for the moment you are trying to open it.
 But, of course, a moment more of thought would reveal that the nuts would likely never survive to reach a human hand or a human mouth.
-Nuts without any such shell would be eaten by the small beast that were out all the time looking for food.
+Nuts without any such shell would be eaten by the small beasts that were out all the time looking for food.
 In fact, all knew that being able to put off pleasure for future gain was what enabled humans to survive as humans.
 For this reason, Veritas children, including Trunk of Tree had been trained from an early age to wait.
 For now, they would settle for telling tales at a distanced.

 The exchanges lasted until sundown whereupon the returning exploration party made camp on the outskirts.
 After much dialogue, they decided that the “gift books” would be put some ways from their campsite and left there overnight.
 Tu-Swift and others would only collect their books tomorrow evening.

 Tu-Swift, despite having talked himself hoarse, found his head still swirling with so many additional questions.
-He went in to check on Suze.
+He went in to check on Sooz.
 He had already decided that he would wait until she was fully recovered before broaching the subject of visiting the … visiting the library.
 That was the way to put it so that she would want to go.
-Suze was as exciting as anyone about this writing and reading.
+Sooz was as exciting as anyone about this writing and reading.
 Although she needed her rest, he could not keep from her the news about the library!
-“Suze!
-Suze!
+“Sooz!
+Sooz!
 Wake up!
 I’ve got something amazing to tell you.
-Suze!”
+Sooz!”

 Author page on Amazon: https://www.amazon.com/author/truthtable